boopesh07/Document-Vault/README.md

 ## Events & Integrations

 - **Document lifecycle events** (`document.uploaded`, `document.verified`, `document.mismatch`, `document.archived`, `document.relinked`) are published via SQS.
-- **Audit events** for the same actions are pushed to SNS for centralised ledgering.
+- **Audit events** for the same actions are pushed to the EPR service API for centralised ledgering.
 - **Integrity alerts** on hash mismatch are optionally emitted to a compliance alert queue with severity metadata.
 - **Blockchain integration** is currently stubbed; `register_document` logs and returns a deterministic fake tx id.